-amount of greenhouse gases generated by the unprecedented usage of wireless devices [1].
-According to a recent survey [2], the current Information and Communication Technology (ICT) industry is responsible for about 2 - 4% of all the carbon footprint generated by human activities, which corresponds to about 25% of all car emissions and is approximately equal to that from all airplanes.
+This work was partially supported by US National Science Foundation under grants CNS-1409797 and CNS-1343356, National Natural Science Foundation of China under grant 61672106.
+A preliminary version has been presented at IEEE Globecom'2015 [25]. that for all airplanes.
 In light of this, the trend of reducing energy consumption motivates researchers to explore novel technologies to achieve energy-efficient "Green" communications.
 One of the feasible solutions is to utilize the spectrum more efficiently.
 The reason lies in the Shannon's capacity, which reveals the tradeoff between power and bandwidth.
 Specifically, link capacity increases only logarithmically with power but linearly with bandwidth, which indicates that more bandwidth brings down power consumption.
-Holland et al. [3] also showed that more than 50% of power can be saved by dynamic spectrum management.
-Hence, the cognitive radio (CR) technology, which can be traced back to Mitola and Maguire [4] in 1999, can be applied to improve the spectrum efficiency and thus reduces the energy consumption.
+In [3], Holland et al. also showed that more than 50% of power can be saved by dynamic spectrum management.
+Hence, the cognitive radio (CR) technology, which can be traced back to Mitola et al. in 1999 [4], can be applied to improve the spectrum efficiency and thus reduce the energy consumption.

 With ever-increasing growth of data generated from mobile devices, some spectrum bands are getting congested while other spectrum bands such as the TV bands are still underutilized [5].
 The CR technology can be applied to address the unbalanced usage of spectrum by allowing unlicensed secondary users (SUs) to opportunistically access the spectrum bands unoccupied by licensed primary users (PUs).
 Generally, CR devices are designed based on software-defined radios to allow SUs to have the capabilities to sense, learn and adapt to wireless environments and then coexist with PUs in such a way that SUs' transmissions will not interfere with PUs [6].
 There are three paradigms to make the coexistence of PUs and SUs possible: underlay, overlay and interweave [7].
 The underlay paradigm allows SUs to transmit simultaneously with PUs as long as the interference to PUs is below a certain threshold.
 In the overlay paradigm, SUs obtain spectrum from PUs by helping maintain or improve the communication of PUs with sophisticated signal processing and coding.
 In the interweave paradigm, SUs opportunistically access spectrum holes without interfering PUs.
-With the evolution of all these paradigms, the spectrum efficiency can be improved significantly, and hence SUs' energy consumption can be reduced.
+With the evolution of all these paradigms, the spectrum efficiency can be improved significantly, and hence reduces SUs' energy consumption.